joseftw/jos.weightedresult/README.md

-# JOS.WeightedResukt
+# JOS.WeightedResult
-Different algorithms to use for getting a weighted result back (think A/B testing)
+Different algorithms implemented in C# to use for getting a weighted result back (think A/B testing).

 Currently implemented algorithms